 We all know what dandelions are, right?
-They are the best example of a super easy to forage, edible and medicinal plant.
-I’ve written a post all about foraging for dandelions, but I didn’t say too much about the roots.
+They are the best example of a super easy to forage, edible, and medicinal plant.
+I’ve written a post all about foraging for dandelions, but I didn’t say too much about foraging for dandelion roots.
 They deserve a whole post on their own!

 How to Use Dandelion Root

 Dandelion root has many health benefits, including being a tonic for the liver and a powerful antioxidant.

 It also has a positive effect on the digestive system and contains several vitamins and trace minerals.
 It makes a nice tea or tincture, or even better, turn it into dandelion root bitters for digestion.